filberthamijoyo/zero-ghibli/README.md

 ## Acknowledgments

 - Studio Ghibli for their incredible filmmaking and unique animation style
-- Dataset creators on Hugging Face: filberthamijoyo and satyamtripathii
+- Dataset creator of Ghibli Anime dataset: satyamtripathii
 - The AI generation tools (Midjourney, DALL-E, Stable Diffusion, ChatGPT) for enabling this research
 - The animation and deepfake detection research community for methodological inspiration